top of page

 Step 4: Validate Your Supply Chain

-Work with reliable suppliers and factor in lead times, quality checks and packaging requirements.
-Sellers using FBA need compliant labelling and prep or Amazon will reject shipments.
+Work with reliable suppliers and factor in lead times, quality checks, and packaging requirements.
+Sellers using FBA need compliant labelling and prep, or Amazon will reject shipments.
+This is where professional prep support from Blue30 can drastically reduce errors, delays, and mislabelled units.

 Real World Example: Chris’s Expansion into Amazon UK